dfinity/sdk/docs/concepts/pull-dependencies.md

 A message to guide consumers how to initialize the canister.

+### `init_arg`

+A default initialization argument for the canister that consumers can use.

+This field is optional.

 ## Canister Metadata Requirements

 The "production" canister running on the mainnet should have public `dfx` metadata.